Sanchochx/coffee_bros/context/arch_status.md

 - **Target FPS:** 60 (smooth gameplay)

 ### Code Organization
-- Single main.py file for now (will be modularized as project grows)
-- Constants defined at module level
-- Player class defined before main() function
+- **Modular structure** with proper package hierarchy (US-008)
+- `config.py` - single source of truth for all configuration constants
+- `src/entities/` - dedicated package for game entity classes
+- Each class in its own file for maintainability
-- Main game logic in main() function
+- Main game logic in main.py imports from modules
-- Clean separation of initialization, game loop, and shutdown
+- Clean separation of concerns: config, entities, game loop
+- `__init__.py` files enable clean package imports
+- Consistent naming conventions: snake_case for modules, PascalCase for classes
-- Sprite groups used for organized rendering
+- Absolute imports used throughout for clarity

 ### Sprite System
 - Using pygame.sprite.Sprite as base class for game objects